ryngray/ryngray.github.io/shag.md

 This is a less formal environment than a dance hall, so it is more open to what you want out of it!
 Generally, you can find people who just want to dance, people who want to work out some moves, people who will talk to you about dance theory (and lots of other theories), and people who would love to just hang out and watch and talk!

-Please don't hesitate to reach out to me (Ryn) or any of the other folks with any questions!  (see contact info at top)
+Please don't hesitate to reach out to me (Ryn) or any of the other folks with any questions!  ryngray1@gmail.com